 Concetti Chiave

-- Victorian foreign policy included military actions like the Opium War and support for Turkey in the Crimean War, highlighting Britain's global influence.
+• Britain's foreign policy during Victoria's reign included military actions to secure trade routes, such as the Opium War and support in the Crimean War.

 Queen Victoria’s reign was the longest in the history of England.
 She came to the throne in 1837 and died in 1901.
 The nation identify with the Queen because her exemplary way of life and her strict code of behavior made her beloved, especially by the middle classes, who shared her moral and religious views.